-The results from Appendix B2 suggest that there are one to two significant modes of variability in the ENSO region.
-Note namely the 12th and 13th mode (IMF12, IMF13).
-Recall that any potential oscillatory timescales longer than 30-years were removed via 30-year running mean-detrending mentioned above, and are thus not considered here.
-The two significant modes of variability (i.e., IMF12 and IMF13) in the ENSO region have average timescales of about 23 and 37-22 and 34 months (i.e., 2-3 years), respectively, and are therefore well within the typical ENSO timescale range (2-8 years).
+The results from Appendix B2 suggest that there are one to two significant modes of variability in the ENSO region, namely the 12th and 13th mode (IMF12, IMF13).
+Recall that any potential oscillatory timescales longer than 30-years were removed via detrending mentioned above, and are thus not considered here.
+The two significant modes of variability (i.e., IMF12 and IMF13) in the ENSO region have average timescales of about 22 and 34 months (i.e., 2-3 years), respectively, and are therefore well within the typical ENSO timescale range (2-8 years).
 Such timescales (with their uncertainty ranges; see below) are consistent with both QB and LF/QQ ENSO (e.g., Jiang et al., 1995; Jajcay et al., 2018).
-A clearer identification of We find that the quasi-periodic mode of variability for the mode with 37-with 34 months average period is also (IMF13) is much clearer (than IMF12), which is consistent with 'more periodic' LF/QQ ENSO (Jiang et al., 1995).
-Spatial pattern of the significant mode with 37 months timescale 34 months timescale (IMF13) is provided in Fig. 2, which shows that it indeed resembles ENSO spatial pattern, and is further discussed in section 3.
-Note that the spatial pattern of the 23 months mode 22 months mode (IMF12; see Fig. S2 in supplement) looks qualitatively similar, but it is less significant, hence it is not shown for brevityonly weakly significant.
-On longer timescales, we do not find any behaviour that would be discernible from red noise, suggesting that the lower-frequency range of ENSO (timescales longer than ~4.5 years) (Allan, 2000; Jajcay et al., 2018, e.g.,) is better represented by red noise and likely less predictable than QB or (especially) LF/QQ ENSO.
+We find that the quasi-periodic mode of variability with 34 months average period (IMF13) is much clearer (than IMF12), which is consistent with 'more periodic'

+- LF/QQ ENSO (Jiang et al., 1995).
+Spatial pattern of the significant mode with 34 months timescale (IMF13) is provided in Fig. 2, which shows that it indeed resembles ENSO spatial pattern, and is further discussed in section 3.
+Note that the spatial pattern of the 22 months mode (IMF12; see Fig. S2 in supplement) looks qualitatively similar, but it is only weakly significant.
+On longer timescales, we do not find any behaviour that would be discernible from red noise, suggesting that the lower-frequency range of ENSO (timescales longer than ~4.5 years) (Allan, 2000; Jajcay et al., 2018, e.g.,) is better represented by red noise - and likely less predictable than QB or (especially) LF/QQ ENSO.

-Even though the results from Appendix B2 give us provide 'significant' IMFs, MEMD remains a statistical method and thus further analysis is required to identify whether its modes have any physical meaning.
-If IMFs are physical, such any inferred information could be used for improving our climate models, long-term prediction, understanding the teleconnections, (as mentioned above) the underlying physics/variability of the field we are interested in (e.g., ENSO), etc. This is addressed in the following sections (3, 4) through the analysis of ENSO dynamics and its conceptual oscillator models in observations and a climate model.
+Even though the results from Appendix B2 provide 'significant' IMFs, MEMD remains a statistical method and thus further analysis is required to identify whether its modes have any physical meaning.
+If IMFs are physical, any inferred information could be used for improving our climate models, long-term prediction, understanding the teleconnections, the underlying physics/variability of the field we are interested in (e.g., ENSO), etc. This is addressed in the following sections (3, 4) through the analysis of ENSO dynamics and its conceptual oscillator models in observations and a climate model.

-3 Dynamics Variability and dynamics of ENSOinferred from MEMD
+3 Variability and dynamics of ENSO

-In the previous section we have established that the Niño3 index in the tropical Pacific exhibits two quasi-periodic modes of variability with average periods ~2-3 years (via MEMD analysis; note that from hereon we only consider the results from the MEMD analysis).
-The timeseries of the two IMFs (IMF12 and IMF13) are shown in Fig. 1 (red dotted and dashed lines respectively), along with their sum (black dashed line) and a band pass (16-51-17-52.5 months) filtered Niño3 index (black solid line).
+In the previous section we have established that the Niño3 index in the tropical Pacific exhibits two quasi-periodic modes of variability with average periods \sim 2-3 years (via MEMD analysis; note that from hereon we only consider the results from the MEMD analysis).
+The timeseries of the two IMFs (IMF12 and IMF13) are shown in Fig. 1 (red dotted and dashed lines respectively), along with their sum (black dashed line) and a band pass (17-52.5 months) filtered Niño3 index (black solid line).